Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: Conclusions

-Our results can provide ground for more empirical or new theoretical studies on the learning capabilities of deep learning models.
-For example, the relationship of constrainedness and learnability of random 3-CNF formulas can be further studied.
-Moreover, it would be interesting to investigate whether the harder learnability of small formulas is related with the structure of the associated factor graphs (as in \cite{Yolcu2019rlsat}, where edges connect variables to clauses).
-Another line of future work could be on the deduction procedure already mentioned by \cite{Valiant84}: extract the formula learned by the MLP (using knowledge extraction methods \cite{Garcez_2001,Son_2018}) and check to which extent it matches the original one.
+MLPs were very good approximators of all studied formulas, with no cross-validation accuracy below 99\%.
+We thus use the more challenging measure of how many formulas were perfectly learned, i.e. with 100\% CV accuracy, as a proxy for learnability.
+Our extensive experiments have four main findings:(i) neural learning generalizes better than pure rule-based systems (Appendix~\ref{sec:exp-large}) and pure symbolic approach (Sect.~\ref{sec:exp-valiant}); (ii) relatively small and shallow neural networks can learn several families of boolean functions that encode combinatorial optimization problems (Sect.~\ref{sec:exp-cop}); (iii) smaller formulas seem harder to learn, possibly due to the fewer positive (satisfying) examples available; and (iv) interestingly, underconstrained 3-CNF formulas are more challenging to learn than overconstrained ones (Sect.~\ref{sec:exp-satvslearn}).
+Our results can foster more empirical or new theoretical studies on the learning capabilities of deep learning models.
+For example, it would be interesting to further investigate whether the harder learnability of small formulas is associated with the better ``coverage'' of their datasets (since their size is fixed in our experiments, they are more sparse for large formulas), or some property of their factor graphs (as in \citet{Yolcu2019rlsat}, where edges connect variables to clauses).
+Another line of future work could focus on gaining insights of what the neural networks have learned.
+This can be done via explainability methods (e.g. SHAP \citeauthor{Lundberg2017shap}, \citeyear{Lundberg2017shap}) or the deduction procedure mentioned by \citep{Valiant_1984}, where we would extract the formula learned by the MLP (using knowledge extraction methods, \citet{Son_2018}) and check to which extent it matches the original one.\\